Skip to content

 • ExpirySignal answers: is this thing expired at read time?

-• StateMirror may preserve the evidence after your application evaluates it.
+• StateMirror may preserve submitted evidence about the decision moment after your application evaluates the facts.

 Your application reads these facts, applies its own rules, and owns the outcome.